JCube001/Fusion/README.md

 * Kalman
 * Extended Kalman

-Quaternions will also be used with the Kalman filters.
+Quaternions will also be used with all of the filters.
+(Eventually)

 ## TODO

 * Should look into supporting multiple different degrees of freedom.
 * Find a good way to run unit tests on everything.
+* Add a Direction Cosine Matrix (DCM) filter to the mix.